PurpleTurtleCreative/grouped-content/readme.txt

 == Changelog ==

-= [Unreleased] – 2022-06-16 =
+= 2.0.0 – 2022-06-16 =
 * Fix: Author link ?post_type=page param was misspelled as ?post-type=page in the Groups details admin screen
-* Tweak: Refactored code to better follow WordPress Coding Standards and improve source code organization
+* Tweak: Refactored code to improve source code organization and better follow WordPress Coding Standards

 = 1.2.3 – 2020-05-18 =
 * Fix: Child pages published before their parent would have malformed permalinks